 It is always a startling moment when I recognize what a disruption a show of work is.
-There is, now, a realization that I was stopped in mid thought, mid sentence, mid stride, vision interrupted, trajectory rocked, etc. The feeling of getting it all back into the space and to continue working is grounding.
+There is, now, a realization that I was stopped in mid thought, mid sentence, mid stride, vision interrupted, trajectory rocked, etc. The feeling of getting the work back into the space and to continue is grounding.
 I suspect there are those who fall apart at that point.
 I wonder how much of that has to do with not really being in the field for a genuine reason.

 Are those who worry about how they are going to follow their most recent “best” act – actually artists or are they just producers?
 They can start and stop and be interrupted because they are not saying much – that mythic crisis that follows your show – that time of the “let down” is not a truth.